Hellenistic Palestine: Seleucid rule

-Dissatisfaction with Seleucid rule led to the Maccabean Revolt, which was led by Judas Maccabeus.
+Dissatisfaction with Seleucid rule in Judah led to the Maccabean Revolt, which was led by Judas Maccabeus.
 He proved to be a successful general, defeating an army led by Apollonius.
 They started to catch the attention of King Antiochus IV in 165, who told his chancellor to put an end to the revolt.
 The chancellor, Lysias, sent three generals to do just that, but they were all defeated by the Maccabees.
 Soon after, Lysias went himself but, according to 1 and 2 Maccabees he was defeated.
 There is evidence to show that it was not that simple and that there was negotiation, but Lysias still left.
 After the death of Antiochus IV in 164, his son, Antiochus V, gave the Jews religious freedom.
 Lysias claimed to be his regent.
 Around this time was the re-dedication of the temple.
 During the siege of the Acra, one of Judas' brothers, Eleazor, was killed.
 The Maccabees had to retreat back to Jerusalem, where they should have been beaten badly.
 However, Lysias had to pull out because of a contradiction of who was to be regent for Antiochus V. Shortly after, both were killed by Demetrius I Soter who became the new king.
 The new high priest, Alcimus, had come to Jerusalem with the company of an army led by Bacchides.
 Around this time Judas was able to make a treaty with the Romans.
 Soon after this, Judas was killed in Jerusalem fighting Bacchides' army.
 His brother Jonathan succeeded him.
 For eight years, Jonathan didn't do much.
 However, in 153 the Seleucid Empire started to face some problems.
 Jonathan used this chance to exchange his services of troops for Demetrius so that he could take back Jerusalem.
 He was appointed high priest by Alexander Balas for the same thing.
 When conflicts between Egypt and the Seleucids arose, Jonathan occupied the Acra.
 As conflicts over the throne arose, he completely took control of the Acra.
 But in 142 he was killed.
 His brother Simon took his place.